2019 Applying to Grad School in International Affairs

 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

-About 80 percent of master’s degree students at SIS have a broad range of post-college work experience.
-It is helpful when work experience is relevant to an applicant’s intended area of study, but many students bring professional perspectives from a related field that complement what they want to study.
+About 75 percent of SIS master’s degree students have a broad range of post-collegiate work experience.
+Work that is relevant to an applicant’s intended area of study usually enhances the application, but many students bring professional perspectives from a related field that complement what they want to study.

 • MA in Comparative and Regional Studies